leanswift/leanswift.github.io/mobile/src/pages/pick-reporting.md

-By default the Delivery list will list all deliveries available under the selected warehouse and pick team fetched from M3 for the user.
+By default, the Delivery list will list all deliveries available under the selected warehouse and pick the team fetched from M3 for the user.

-Delivery item can be manually entered using keyboard, scanned using inbuilt camera or selected from the list.
+Delivery items can be manually entered using a keyboard, scanned using an inbuilt camera, or selected from the list.

 ### <a name="pick-lines"></a>Pick Line Items:

-On selecting a delivery item, suffix selection will be required from user.
-On selecting the suffic the pick line items under the delivery item for the suffix will be shown.
+On selecting a delivery item, suffix selection will be required from the user.
+On selecting the suffix, the pick line items under the delivery item for the suffix will be shown.

 ![3_PLSX_CONFIRM](../images/PR/3_PLSX_CONFIRM.gif)

-The line items details can be viewed by scrolling horiozontally and the line items can be sorted based on the item#,Location,Completed flag etc.
+The line items details can be viewed by scrolling horizontally and the line items can be sorted based on the item#, Location, Completed flag, etc.

 ### <a name="confirm-details"></a>Confirming Line Item Details: